openhive-network/dhive/README.md

 ## Bundling

-The easiest way to bundle dsteem (with browserify, webpack etc.) is to just `npm install dsteem` and `require('dsteem')` which will give you well-tested (see browser compatibility matrix above) pre-bundled code guaranteed to JustWork™.
-However, that is not always desirable since it will not allow your bundler to de-duplicate any shared dependencies dsteem and your app might have.
+The easiest way to bundle dhive (with browserify, webpack etc.) is to just `npm install @hivechain/dhive` and `require('@hivechain/dhive')` which will give you well-tested (see browser compatibility matrix above) pre-bundled code guaranteed to JustWork™.
+However, that is not always desirable since it will not allow your bundler to de-duplicate any shared dependencies dhive and your app might have.

-To allow for deduplication you can `require('dsteem/lib/index-browser')`, or if you plan to provide your own polyfills: `require('dsteem/lib/index')`.
+To allow for deduplication you can `require('@hivechain/dhive/lib/index-browser')`, or if you plan to provide your own polyfills: `require('@hivechain/dhive/lib/index')`.
 See `src/index-browser.ts` for a list of polyfills expected.

 ---